Bringing classical music into schools through a new, equitable lens

 Pianist Maeve Barry performs “Summerland” by William Grant-Still

-“Aires Tropicales” (Movement one) by Paquito D’Rivera featuring Andrea Velasquez '21, flute; Brian Stewart ’22, oboe; Alyssa Estrella '23, clarinet; Brianna Garcon '22, French horn; and Christopher Witt '22, bassoon
+“Aires Tropicales” (Movement one) by Paquito D’Rivera features Andrea Velasquez '21, flute; Brian Stewart ’22, oboe; Alyssa Estrella '23, clarinet; Brianna Garcon '22, French horn; and Christopher Witt '22, bassoon.

 UR Alumni is pleased to present a playlist of some of the Black, Indigenous, and people of color (BIPOC) composers showcased in “Representation Matters,” a project developed by Travon Walker ’21E.

 Crowdfunding is an important way to connect University of Rochester students, faculty, and staff with alumni, patients, families, and community members who are interested in supporting their projects.
 Crowdfunding helps us finance innovation and support excellence throughout the University and our Medical Center.
-Learn more about all our crowdfunding projects here.
+Learn more about Walker’s project here and more about all of the University’s crowdfunding projects here.